Airbus5717/rotate/README.md

 ## Rotate (C++)
-- a work in progress language
+- **Warning** Work is still in progress do not use for any serious project
 - inspired by C, odin and zig
 ```odin
 io :: import("std/io");